freenas/freenas-docs/userguide/snippets/es24m_rails.rst

 The cabinet rails are mounted on both sides of the system cabinet.
-Align the cabinet rail keyholes with the three posts (ES24) or four posts (M-Series) on the side of the chassis and slide the rail until the post is wedged in the keyhole slot of the rail.
+Align the cabinet rail keyholes with the three posts (ES24) or four posts (M-Series) on the side of the chassis and slide the rail until the post is secured in the keyhole slot of the rail.

 .. _cabinet_rail2: